9 things I learned from viewing Trump’s newest Facebook ads

 For the vast majority of the ads, the Trump campaign spends very little trying to target people under 45 years old.
 Some attention is given to the 45-55 crowd, but the main part of the spend goes to targeting people 56 and older.
 And the campaign usually spends the most money targeting the 65-and-older demos, compared to other age groups.
 This may be because voter records indicate that people in this demo more reliably make it to the polls on Election Day.
 It may also be the result of research showing that older people respond more favorably to Trump’s messaging.

-This chart shows the typical distribution of the Trump campaign’s ad spend to target various demographic groups.
+This chart (via Ad Archive) shows the typical distribution of the Trump campaign’s ad spending to target various demographic groups.

 It’s worth noting that a look at Joe Biden’s Facebook ad targeting shows a similar skew toward older Facebook users.
 Meanwhile, many of his Democratic rivals focus on younger demos.